soundscape-community/soundscape/docs/ios-client/onboarding.md

 ## Install CocoaPods Dependencies

-Install the CocoaPods dependencies by running the following command in Terminal:
+Install the CocoaPods dependencies by running the following command in Terminal from the iOS project folder:

 ```sh
 pod install